Cavaliers vs. Knicks Injury Report Today - April 26

 Cavaliers Season Insights

-- The Cavaliers' offense has been worse over their last 10 games, scoring 105.5 points a contest compared to the 112.3 they've averaged this year.
+- On offense, the Cavaliers have had a hard time putting the ball in the basket over their last 10 games, scoring 105.5 points per contest over that stretch compared to the 112.3 they've put up over the course of this year.

 - Cleveland connects on 11.6 three-pointers per game (19th in the league) compared to its opponents' 11.3.
 It shoots 36.7% from deep while its opponents hit 36.8% from long range.